 - The North Dorset District Council's employment land review identified two key employment sites in the parish: Franwill Industrial Estate off Down Road (0.34ha) and Taymix / Yarde Lane off the A354 (1.32ha).
 Sunrise Business Park (5.55ha) in Blandford also abuts the parish boundary, although it is not as accessible on foot to most Pimperne residents or easy to reach by bus.
-Similarly Blandford Heights Industrial Estate, Holland Business Park and Glenmore Business Park also provide employment premises on the north side of the town. - The Local Plan evidence does not suggest that there is a general need for more employment sites in the rural areas, and so does not include a specific target - Business units at the existing employment sites are generally fully occupied - 60% of businesses (mainly the smaller ones) are owned by local residents - Nine respondents to our survey indicated that they would be looking to expand in the next 5-10 years, some of whom would need more land - The availability of units of a suitable size/cost and good access are key factors for businesses locating here - 8.0% of the economically active population work at or mainly from home, and 10.3% travel to work on foot or by bicycle (2011) - Only 4.1% of the economically active population are unemployed (2011)
+Similarly Blandford Heights Industrial Estate, Holland Business Park and Glenmore Business Park also provide employment premises on the north side of the town. - The Local Plan evidence does not suggest that there is a general need for more employment sites in the rural areas, and so does not include a specific target.
+Additional provision has been made just outside of the parish on the northern side of Blandford, through the Blandford Plus Neighbourhood Plan. - A series of interviews with 23 local businesses undertaken in 2016 indicated that business units at the existing employment sites are generally fully occupied; and about 60% of businesses (mainly the smaller ones) are owned by local residents.
+Nine respondents indicated that they would be looking to expand in the next 5-10 years, some of whom would need more land.
+The availability of units of a suitable size/cost and good access were key factors for businesses locating here - 8.0% of the economically active population work at or mainly from home, and 10.3% travel to work on foot or by bicycle (2011 Census) - Only 4.1% of the economically active population are unemployed (2011 Census) - 81.
 The main conclusions of the employment research were that providing more employment land could potentially provide new employment opportunities for local people, and additional services and facilities for the parish.
 Employment sites are also more likely to be successful, and cause less problems to local residents, if they are readily accessible from the strategic highway network.
 There was no conclusive evidence of local need.
 The consultation on the potential southern expansion of the Taymix employment site raised objections in terms of its likely impact on the AONB and in particular the larger option would also have significantly reduced the gap separating the village from Blandford Forum.
 Alternative opportunities came to light as work on the plan progressed, including the expansion of the Yarde Farm employment area to the north / east from the existing access, and the re-use of the former agricultural buildings on Hyde Farm.
-These appear to be preferable to the Taymix expansion.
+These appear to be preferable to the Taymix expansion, but given the additional sites now proposed on the north side of Blandford, there is no obvious need for further allocations in the parish identified as part of the review.

-Outside the settlement boundary the Local Plan policies allow the small scale expansion of existing employment sites, and the re-use of existing buildings.
+82. Outside the settlement boundary the Local Plan policies allow the small scale expansion of existing employment sites, and the re-use of existing buildings.
 On this basis there is no apparent need to allocate an employment site, and the following policy has been included to support the approach taken in the Local Plan, but highlighting the need to consider the landscape, wildlife and traffic impacts of such development.